davidchuyaya/rollbaccine/README.md

 cd ../recovery
 python3 recovery_benchmark_graph.py
 ```
-Graphs will be generated in `results/graphs`.
+Graphs will be generated in `graphs`.

 ## Development setup